-It’s much easier to control what our children eat when they’re young and we’re the ones making the buying decisions.
+It’s much easier to manage what our children eat when they’re young and we’re the ones making the buying decisions.
 But as they get older, it can often become much more difficult to ensure they eat well.
 Between peer pressure and a child’s desire for independence, maintaining good culinary nutrition habits can be a challenge even for households that have established a history of whole food, kid-friendly eating.
 For advice about how to help your kids who are addicted to junk food shed that habit, we turned to one of our greatest resources: our Culinary Nutrition Experts.
 Many of them are parents with a wealth of wisdom and knowledge to share in this area.

 Are Your Kids Addicted To Junk Food?
 Advice From Culinary Nutrition Experts

 Name: Melanie Connolly

 I know how much parents want to control what their kids eat, but the older they get the less control you have over them.
 They are curious and want to experiment, and they want to feel like their peers.
 Your kids are listening, and even though they may not always make the best choices when they are not with you, they do have your voice in their heads.
 Keep being that role model, offering them healthy foods at home, etc. Allow them this chance to test the boundaries of their voices and choices.
 Most likely they will discover that these foods don’t feel good for them, and when they come home and see that you have healthy foods, it will remind them that this is the best choice.